sothorsteins/SMC0/README.md

         - Are they able to understand the information?
     - c.
 Create and implement final design
 7. Design of circuit board and enclousure done
     - a.
-Develop 3D model of product design based on low-fi prototype results
+Develop 3D model in AutoCAD of product based on low-fi prototype results
     - b.
 Decide on materials for product (should be low-cost) and estimate production cost
     - c.
-Design circuit -board
+Design circuit board
     - d.
 Make final design
     - e.
 Evaluate, debug
 8. Final product evaluation finished